XuehanGuan01/DDPM-Brats2020-Seg/README.md

 ## Paper Abstract

-Diffusion models have shown impressive performance for generative modelling of images.
-In this paper, we present a novel semantic segmentation method based on diffusion models.
-By modifying the training and sampling scheme, we show that diffusion models can perform lesion segmentation of medical images.
-To generate an image specific segmentation, we train the model on the ground truth segmentation, and use the image as a prior during training and in every step during the sampling process.
-With the given stochastic sampling process, we can generate a distribution of segmentation masks.
-This property allows us to compute pixel-wise uncertainty maps of the segmentation, and allows an implicit ensemble of segmentations that increases the segmentation performance.
-We evaluate our method on the BRATS2020 dataset for brain tumor segmentation.
-Compared to state-of-the-art segmentation models, our approach yields good segmentation results and, additionally, detailed uncertainty maps.
+Diffusion models have demonstrated exceptional performance in image generation modeling.
+This paper proposes a novel semantic segmentation method based on diffusion models.
+By modifying the training and sampling schemes, we demonstrate that diffusion models can be applied to lesion segmentation in medical images.
+To generate segmentation results for specific images, we use real segmentation labels as targets during training and incorporate the original images as prior information in both the training and sampling processes.
+Due to the stochastic nature of the sampling process, we can generate a distribution of segmentation masks.
+This characteristic allows us to compute pixel-wise uncertainty maps for segmentation and enhance segmentation performance through implicit ensemble methods by integrating multiple segmentation results.
+We evaluate this method on the BRATS2020 dataset, and the results show not only excellent segmentation performance but also detailed uncertainty maps.

 ## Data